 Despite threats of persecution and death, Perpetua, Felicity–a slavewoman and expectant mother–and three companions, Revocatus, Secundulus and Saturninus, refused to renounce their Christian faith.
 For their unwillingness, all were sent to the public games in the amphitheater.
 There Perpetua and Felicity were beheaded, and the others killed by beasts.

-Felicity gave birth to a girl a few days before the games commenced.
+Felicity gave birth to a daughter a few days before the games commenced.

 Perpetua’s record of her trial and imprisonment ends the day before the games.
 “Of what was done in the games themselves, let him write who will.”
 The diary was finished by an eyewitness.